OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-27.md

 ## Proverbs 27:1

-Do not boast about tomorrow, for you do not know what a day may bring forth.
+Refrain from boasting about tomorrow, for you do not know what a day may bring.

 ## Proverbs 27:2